symfony/symfony-docs/book/routing.rst

 In other words, all the routing configuration of the application lives in a single routing file inside the ``app/config`` directory.
-This file can be written in YAML, XML or PHP by default.
+This file can be written in YAML, XML or PHP, but YAML is used by default.
 In the next section, you'll start creating and customizing routes inside this file.

 .. tip::